If you didn’t get your flu shot this year, get it now!

 1. Common Cold

-Yes, you are more likely to get a cold during winter months because the viruses thrive in cooler temperatures.
+Yes, you are more likely to get a cold during winter months because viruses thrive in cooler temperatures.
 Additionally, people tend to spend more time indoors or in close quarters when it is cold outside.
+Wearing a mask is up to you, but you need to be more mindful that the risks of catching a disease are usually more prominent during the colder months.

 2. Flu (Influenza)